mauricelam/pyolin/README.md

 ### `auto`

 Automatically detect the suitable output format for best human-readability depending on the result data type.
-If the result datatype is a list, this will be printed in a markdown table.
+If the result datatype is table-like, this will be printed in a markdown table.
+Otherwise, if result is a complex dict or list, it will be printed in JSON.
 Otherwise, this will be printed in the "Awk" format.

 ### `awk`
 alias: `unix`